b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 # Intro

-I recently had my first job interview in IT Security for a Junior Penetration Tester role and just wanted to break it down for fellow newbies like me to know what they can expect when looking for roles!
+I recently had my first job interview in Cyber Security for a Junior Penetration Tester role and just wanted to break it down for fellow newbies like me to explain what they can expect when looking for roles!

 ![Desktop View](/assets/img/newjob.jpeg)